 The loyalty landscape has been changing drastically over the years for organizations who work with partners.
 It’s becoming increasingly painful to find and recruit new partners who are in front of the customer.
 This is because the new partner is one the customer already trusts; the CPA firm, or technicians, the referrals of other customers, and more.
 There is a new breed of partner growing, one that is ready to be brought into the fold through a program and possibly incentives.
 Learn more about these alternative audiences and read how companies have put them to work.

 Channel Your Focus

-Not all partners are the same.
+Not all partners are the same, especially if you’re broadening your program to include alternative audiences.
 Channel partners occupy a critical position in the brand value chain and relationship management is far more complex than traditional loyalty programs.
 Do the research.
 Interact.
 Ask questions of your partners.
 Take time to understand the unique drivers of the people in your channel segments.